To run Vusers with Controller there must be a valid LoadRunner license installed on the Controller machine.

 If you purchased licenses for several different bundles (such as Web 2.0 and Oracle E-business) or several different license types (such as Time Limited and VUD) that share common protocols, and you want to run Vusers that belong to both bundles/types, the licenses are consumed in the following order:

-- Temporary License
+- License type:

 - Time Limited license

 - Protocol amount: The bundle with the smaller number of protocols will be consumed before the bundle with a larger number of protocols.

 - Capacity: The license with the larger capacity will be consumed before the license with the lower capacity.